Task #2833: Update topology datastructures

 - open source repo we can import a known commit from

 Not finding one would not be a deal breaker for the above, but if we find one, then we'll probably find other uses for it.

-#4 Updated by Paul Bauer 3 months ago
+#4 Updated by Paul Bauer almost 2 years ago

 While working on the replacement I ran into a rather large problem with using something like a vector as the underlying table storage.